 Policy Context

-Climate protection is a priority for the Netherlands.
+Climate action is a longstanding priority for the Netherlands.
 The development strategy Doing What the Netherlands is Good At lays out a plan to increase the share of ODA targeting climate change and its consequences.
 The Netherlands seeks to reduce the climate vulnerability of people and ecosystems and to increase their adaptive capacity and climate resilience.

 The 2019 National Climate Agreement gives a detailed domestic policy framework for the Dutch government’s plans to meet the Paris Agreement’s 2030 goals, namely to reduce the Netherlands’ greenhouse gas emissions by 49% compared to 1990 levels.